 Many campaign materials focused on protecting the family from venereal disease.
 Even though venereal disease had long been associated with immorality and prostitution, Parran emphasized that ½ of all infections were actually acquired “innocently,” or spread through normal familial contact.
 The campaign emphasized that this was due primarily to people’s ignorance; they unknowingly transmitted VD to their spouse or children.
 Children especially were blameless for congenital infections.
-They had clearly been infected through no fault of their own.
-These sorts of ideas and the visibility of families in materials helped shift the symbols related to venereal disease.
+They had clearly been infected through no fault of their own, campaign materials asserted.
+These sorts of ideas and the visibility of families in posters, pamphlets, and other items helped shift the symbols related to venereal disease.
 Respectable, middle-class, white nuclear families became associated with syphilis and gonorrhea increasingly.

 These laws grew tremendously in the 1930s and 1940s.
 In 1937, 3 states had premarital testing laws.
 By March of 1939, ten states required examination of both partners for syphilis, five states required the examination of the groom only, and eleven states did not require exams but did prohibit marriage by people with VD and required a personal affidavit from couples that neither partner was infected.
 By 1944, both partners had to be tested in 30 states, with three still requiring only the man to be examined.